meta-flutter/meta-agl-devel/meta-agl-jailhouse/README.md

 ## Raspberry Pi 4 example

 Use this commands to enable Jailhouse and run the GIC demo inmate in a non-root cell.
-After issuing these commands, the GIC demo will be mesauring jitter of a timer and print the output on the serial console of the RPi.
+After issuing these commands, the GIC demo will be measuring jitter of a timer and print the output on the serial console of the RPi.

     jailhouse enable /usr/share/jailhouse/cells/rpi4.cell
     jailhouse cell create /usr/share/jailhouse/cells/rpi4-inmate-demo.cell